Gasoline Alley by Jim Scancarelli for November 07, 2010

 1. Mr bean sissorhands

-Dverny Premium Member almost 14 years ago
+Dverny Premium Member about 14 years ago

 Makes sense to me